DanielYWoo/danielywoo.github.io/_posts/2023-02-13-health-check-probes-in-k8s.markdown

 ### Implementation Best Practices

-In reality, detecting cases 1, 2, and 3 is an incredibly difficult task.
+In reality, detecting cases 1, 2, and 3 mentioned above is an incredibly difficult task.
 Failure to accurately identify these cases may lead to false positives, causing your container to be unnecessarily and periodically restarted, ultimately resulting in unfinished jobs and incomplete data.
 Careful implementation is, therefore, necessary.

-It is recommended that you always report 200 in your liveness probe, unless you can accurately identify the specific problem, are confident that a restart can solve the problem, and your service can survive false positives and be restarted multiple times without complications.
+It is recommended that you always report 200 in your liveness probe, unless you can accurately identify the specific problem, are confident that a restart can solve the problem, and your service can survive false positives and be restarted multiple times without introducing more problems.

 Runtime errors should not be dealt with, as Kubernetes handles them appropriately in most cases.

 ## Readiness Probe

 The readiness probe is used to check if a container is ready to accept traffic.
 A Pod is considered ready when all of its containers are healthy and not overloaded, ready to serve.
-When any container fails its readiness probe, the whole Pod will be temporarily removed from the Kubernetes routing rules, so no more traffic comes to this Pod, until the probe succeeds again.
+When any container fails its readiness probe, the whole Pod will be deemed as unready and will be temporarily removed from the Kubernetes routing rules, so no more traffic comes to this Pod, until the probe succeeds again.

-> Note, a readiness probe failure will prevent traffic to the *whole pod* temporarily.
-While a liveness probe failure only affect the failed container, only the failed container will be restarted.
+> Note, any container's readiness probe failure will prevent traffic to the *whole pod* temporarily.
+While a liveness probe failure only affects the failed container, and only the failed container will be restarted.

-There are several scenarios where failing the readiness probe is appropriate.
+There are several scenarios described below where failing the readiness probe is appropriate.

 ### Case 1: Starting

 When the containers in a pod start begin, some containers may take a few seconds to bootstrap, while certain containers could take a minute or more to be fully functional.
 The pod cannot accept incoming requests until all containers are ready.
+In such case, you can fail the readiness probe.

 Another similar scenario is that some containers may have some asynchronous initialization process, by the time the API component is ready for incoming requests, other components such as databases are still undergoing the initialization process.
+The readiness probe API must return `DOWN` and `503` before other components are fully initialized.

-Regardless, durigng the startup process, it's necessary to fail the readiness probe to prevent Kubernetes from directing traffic to a pod that is not fully opertional.
+Regardless, during the startup process, it's necessary to fail the readiness probe to prevent Kubernetes from directing traffic to a pod that is not fully opertional.

 ### Case 2: Overloaded